-A scenario Square One sees a lot in condos and apartments is overflowed bathtubs.
-This happens when someone forgets to pay attention to the bathtub while it’s filling up, and by the time they notice it’s overflowed, the water has travelled to the units beneath them, causing significant damage.
+A scenario insurance companies see a lot in condos and apartments is overflowed bathtubs.
+This happens when someone doesn’t pay attention to the tap running in their bathtub until the tub has overflowed.
+By then, water may have already travelled to the units beneath them, causing significant damage.

 There are two scenarios, however, in which a home insurance company may downright refuse to cover a claim:

-- If you intentionally damage your home or something inside of it (because intentional damage is neither sudden nor accidental.)
+If you intentionally damage your home or something inside of it (because intentional damage is neither sudden nor accidental.)

-- If you do something deliberate to an item of yours and throughout that process, you damage the item.
-Tirschler gives this example: "Let's say that I decide to try replacing my laptop's battery on my own.
-In the process, I accidentally short-circuit the connection, causing the battery to ignite and destroy the machine.
-The laptop will not be covered, because it was damaged by the work I was trying to do to it; but, if that fire spreads and damages other things in my house, that ensuing fire damage will still be covered by my policy."
+If you do something deliberate to an item of yours and in that process, you damage the item.
+"Let's say that I decide to replace my laptop's battery on my own,” cites Tirschler as an example.
+“In the process, I accidentally short-circuited the connection, causing the battery to ignite and destroy the machine.”
+In that case, the laptop won’t be covered by the insurance company because the damage was a direct result of the owner manipulating the machine.
+(However, if the battery ignites and the fire spreads to other parts of the house, the associated fire damage will be covered by insurance.)

 How does a home insurance claim affect you?

-And unlike with auto insurance, you’ll probably still have to pay your home insurance deductible whether you were responsible for the claim or not.
+Unlike with auto insurance, you’ll probably still have to pay your home insurance deductible whether you were responsible for the claim or not.

 “In general, the deductible is always a feature of a home insurance claim,” says Tirschler.
 “Since we’re not determining fault, we don’t have a way to say, ‘Well you don’t need to pay the deductible because you’re not at fault.’
 We’re just not attributing fault to that decision.”

-“The gut reaction might be, ‘Oh goodness don’t insure this person,’ but the question we ask is: are they still living in the home that has the sewer problem?
-And if the answer is no, then it’s no longer a problem.”
+“The gut reaction might be, ‘Oh goodness!
+Don’t insure this person,’ but the question we ask is: are they still living in the home that has the sewer problem?
+And if the answer is no, then it’s no longer a problem,” he adds.

 How to prove you’re not responsible for a home insurance claim

-For example, if your neighbour’s tree falls on your roof and creates a gaping hole, cover the hole as quickly as possible so that when it rains, water doesn’t get inside your home and make the damage that much worse.
+For example, if your neighbour’s tree falls on your roof and creates a gaping hole, cover the hole as quickly as possible so that if it rains, water doesn’t get inside your home and compound the damage.

-The most important thing to do is deal with your own insurance provider right away — and let them figure out the issue of responsibility (similar to the way Ontario’s no-fault auto insurance system works).
+The most important thing to do is deal with your own insurance provider right away — and let them figure out the issue of responsibility (like how Ontario’s no-fault auto insurance system works).

-So the next time you go to make a home insurance claim, don’t stress too much if it was a genuine accident.
+So, the next time you go to make a home insurance claim, don’t stress too much if it was a genuine accident.
 But do be prepared to pay your deductible and see an increase in premiums.